AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/events.md

 ## Next steps

 You should now have all the tools to start adding data collection to the Luma app.
-You can add more intelligence to how your user interact with your products and you can add more app interaction and screen tracking calls to your app:
+You can add more intelligence to how the user interacts with your products in the app and you can add more app interaction and screen tracking calls to the app:

 * Implement order, checkout, empty basket, and other functionality to the app and add relevant commerce experience events to this functionality.
 * Repeat the call to `sendAppInteractionEvent` with the appropriate parameter to track other app interactions by the user.